VirgilSecurity/virgil-purekit-net/README.md

 var protocol = new Protocol(context);
 ```

-## Setup your Database
+## Prepare your Database
-Passw0rd SDK allows you to easily perform all the necessary operations to create, verify and update user's password without requiring any additional actions.
+Passw0rd SDK allows you to easily perform all the necessary operations to create, verify and rotate user's password without requiring any additional actions.

 In order to create and work with user's protected passw0rd you have to set up your database with an additional column.